We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Network channels, including NBC, CBS, ABC, Fox, PBS, and local stations, air for free.
-All you need to watch them is an antenna to catch the broadcasts and a device to share them with your computer.
+All you need to watch them is an antenna to snag the broadcasts and a device to share them with your computer.
 The latter, called a TV tuner, can come in the form of a dongle or a larger box that plugs into any spare USB port.

 Tuners come with bundled software that helps you navigate.
-When you’re getting started, these built-in applications will install the necessary drivers, scan for available channels, and display them on your laptop screen.
+When you’re getting started, these built-in applications will install the necessary drivers, scan for available channels, and display them on your computer screen.
 Then you can click through your options.

 Buying a tuner

-We’d recommend the Hauppauge WinTV-DualHD ($65 on Amazon), though it only works with Windows machines.
+We’d recommend the Hauppauge WinTV-DualHD ($80 on Amazon), though it only works with Windows machines.
 It includes two tuners, which lets you view or record two shows at once.
 Once you plug it into a spare USB port, the supplied software will take over, which makes the setup process extremely easy.

 Buying an antenna